 A call to action is normally used throughout websites to encourage visitors, readers, and potential customers to look at a business’ products and services.
 These calls to action can be quite varied throughout a website and are matched closely with the buyer journey.

-A call to action can be as simple as asking for a phone call, to requesting more information, scheduling a consultation, downloaded a free document or participating in a piece of research or a survey.
+A call to action can be as simple as asking for a phone call, to requesting more information, scheduling a consultation, downloading a free document, or participating in a piece of research or a survey.
 As long as it’s a relevant and useful resource, it can be used as a call to action.

 Play a Video

 These days, videos are necessary for every business – large and small.
 It wasn’t always the case, but the escalating social media push has transferred video from a “nice-to-have” to a “must-have.”